 - tell your doctor if you have or have ever had kidney disease, especially if you are being treated with dialysis (treatment to clean the blood outside the body when the kidneys are not working well).

-- you should know that your body fat may increase or move to other areas of your body such as your breasts, waist, or upper back.
+- you should know that your body fat may increase or move to other areas of your body such as your waist, upper back, neck (''buffalo hump''), breasts, and around your stomach.
+You may notice a loss of body fat from your face, legs, and arms.

 What special dietary instructions should I follow?